GUIDE TO BUYING TENNIS BALLS

 The two lists below, summarise the pros and cons of pressurised and pressureless tennis balls:

-• Don’t perform exactly the same as an ITF tour balls
+- Don’t perform exactly the same as an ITF tour ball

 For recreational use many players and coaches choose to use pressureless balls because of the benefits outlined above.
 Others however, including higher level players, will always utilise pressurised balls as they deliver the same performance as the balls that are used in competitive matches and tournaments.